feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 #### **QUALITY CHECKS — COMPLETE ALL BEFORE DELIVERING**

-**Execution note:** The quality checks below can be run in two valid modes: (a) **integrated during generation** — internalize prohibitions before writing and prevent violations from being embedded in the first place; or (b) **post-hoc audit** — run checks after completing a draft.
-Integrated prevention is the preferred mode because violations caught before they are written are cleaner than violations edited out afterward.
-Both modes produce acceptable results; neither is the only valid approach.
+**If any check fails: stop.
+Return to the spoken starting point for that paragraph and rebuild from scratch.
+Do not patch existing prose — rebuild.**

+**Execution note:** Checks can be run integrated during generation (preferred) or as a post-hoc audit.
+Integrated prevention produces cleaner prose because violations are never embedded in the first place.

 ---

 **HOOK CHECKS:**

-* [ ] Creator-specific hook structure from Step 3 A3 applied FIRST — before reading any default formula
+* [ ] Creator-specific hook pattern from A3 applied before reading any default formula
 * [ ] Hook opens with grand sweeping claim, not viewer's own experience
 * [ ] Absurd self-insertion present in escalation, delivered deadpan
 * [ ] No teasing, no trailer — goes directly into the story after escalation